How to Become a Speech and Language Pathologist

 What does a Speech and Language Pathologist do?

 A Speech and Language Pathologist assesses and treats speech and language disorders and impairments.
-Conducts patient evaluation of speech and language skills using applicable diagnostic materials and tools.
+Conducts evaluations of an individual's speech and language skills using relevant diagnostic materials and tools.
 Being a Speech and Language Pathologist develops treatment plans that utilize appropriate intervention approaches, strategies, and materials.
-Establishes treatment priorities that include advising, educating and counseling the patient.
-Additionally, Speech and Language Pathologist documents assessment and patient progress.
-Collaborates with physicians, family members, and other clinical providers.
+Establishes treatment priorities that include advising, educating, and counseling.
+Additionally, Speech and Language Pathologist completes required documentation to record assessment and progress.
+Collaborates with physicians, family members, and other clinical providers to provide effective therapies.
 May direct support staff in assisting with treatment.
-Ensures that treatment aligns with patient needs and is within the parameters set by the payer.
 Requires a master's degree in speech pathology or equivalent.
-Requires Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) and may require a state license.
+Requires ASHA Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) and applicable State License to Practice.
 Typically reports to a manager or head of a unit/department.
 Speech and Language Pathologist's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.

 A speech language pathologist is someone who diagnoses and treats language and speech disorders.